- Which type of Restraining Order do I need?

 How long does it take to get a hearing?

 If the judge grants a hearing date to discuss the need for a Permanent Domestic Violence or Elder or Dependent Adult Abuse Restraining Order, it will be scheduled 21 to 25 days from the date you filed your paperwork.
 Look carefully at your paperwork to see if and when a hearing was scheduled.
 At the hearing, only you or an attorney may speak on your behalf; however, a support person may sit with you at the hearing, but may not speak for you.

 Service of the Temporary Restraining Order and Hearing Date?

 Service is the act of person-to-person delivery of the restraining order.
 You must have someone other than yourself, who is at least 18 years old, deliver the restraining order.
-You may request that the Sacramento County Sheriff's Department perform service for you, at no cost, only if the Defendant is within Sacramento County.
+You may request that the Sacramento County Sheriff's Department - external link perform service for you, at no cost, only if the respondent is within Sacramento County.
 The Sheriff's Civil Division is located on the third floor of the William R. Ridgeway Family Relations Courthouse in Room 313.
 Be sure to arrange for service to occur at least five (5) days prior to the hearing.
 If you cannot serve by then, still attend the hearing and request more time to serve or file a form to reset the hearing date.